 Companies typically charge between £80 and £120 per month, often running limited time promotions and so their prices are not always shown on their website.
 Most, however, will be happy to provide a quote if you contact them.

-Some will charge a weekly or monthly fee, where others may take a percentage of your earnings, which is good to keep in mind for a higher-paying contract.
+Some will charge a weekly or monthly fee, while others may take a percentage of your earnings, which is good to keep in mind for a higher-paying contract.

 When shopping for a firm, you will find that there are a lot of companies around including those taking advantage of contractors offering retention rates that are too good to be true, and they are, as explained here by the Government.